 New to OpenBSD?

 OpenBSD is an operating system like Microsoft Windows, MacOS, or Android.
-The best explanations on what OpenBSD is, what you can do with it, and how does it work come from the FAQ and Wikipedia.
-If you don't plan on using OpenBSD read the Wikipedia link and some of the FAQ.
-If you already use or plan to use OpenBSD then the manuals, FAQ, mailing lists, and other documentation will give you all the answers.
+The best explanations on what OpenBSD is, what you can do with it, and how does it work come from the frequently asked questions and Wikipedia.
+If you don't plan on using OpenBSD read the Wikipedia link and some of the frequently asked questions.
+If you already use or plan to use OpenBSD then the manuals, frequently asked questions, mailing lists, and other documentation will give you all the answers.